bm2-lab/iGWOS/README.md

 **i**ntegrated **G**enome-**W**ide **O**ff-target cleavage **S**earch

 ## Introduction
-iGWOS is designed specifically for an integrate analysis of the high-throughput sequencing data generated from various mainstream CRISPR/SpCas9 off-target detection techniques, as well as for optimal OTS prediction by aggregating the available OTS prediction tools in a complementary way.
+iGWOS is designed specifically for an integrate analysis of the high-throughput sequencing data generated from various mainstream CRISPR/SpCas9 off-target detection techniques, as well as for optimal OTS prediction by integrating the available OTS prediction tools in a complementary way.
 * Current data processing supports three OTS detection techniques (GUIDE-seq, CIRCLE-seq, and SITE-seq).
-* Current integrate method iGWOS, by aggregating CFD and DeepCRISPR, supports conventional NGG-PAM OTS prediction with mismatches up to 6.
+* Current integrate method iGWOS, by integrating CRISPRoff and DeepCRISPR with an Adaboost framework, supports conventional NGG-PAM OTS prediction with mismatches up to 5 for in vitro and cell-based experimental OTS detection.

 # NGS Data Processing on OTS Detection Techniques